Jonnyauk/Wonderflux/README.md

 Welcome to Wonderflux
 ----------------------------------------------------------------------

-#### A free, professional Open Source
-#### theme framework for WordPress and BuddyPress.
+### A free, professional Open Source theme framework for WordPress & BuddyPress

 Wonderflux is distributed under the GPL v2 license and just like WordPress is free to download, use and modify.
 YES, you can use Wonderflux on as many commercial, non-commercial and personal WordPress websites as you wish without any a fee, subscription or credit required (but it would be appreciated!)

-Anyone is welcome to suggest ideas or code on GitHub, the goal is to develop a fantastic professional theme framework for everyone to use, for free, to make amazing WordPress sites!
+**Anyone is welcome to suggest ideas or code on GitHub**, the goal is to develop a fantastic professional theme framework for everyone to use, for free, to make amazing WordPress sites!

 * **Project development home:** https://github.com/Jonnyauk/Wonderflux
 * **Ideas and bug reports:**
   https://github.com/Jonnyauk/Wonderflux/issues
 * **Development release milestones:** https://github.com/Jonnyauk/Wonderflux/milestones
 * **Follow Wonderflux on Twitter:** https://twitter.com/wonderflux